 Watch the full speech here:

-Last week, she announced that she is launching a new political organization called Onward Together, which will focus on "encouraging people to organize, get involved, and run for office."
+Earlier this spring, she announced that she is launching a new political organization called Onward Together, which will focus on "encouraging people to organize, get involved, and run for office."

 We're launching Onward Together to encourage people to get involved, organize, and even run for office. https://t.co/8exooosvZ5- Hillary Clinton (@HillaryClinton) May 15, 2017